krasimir/blog-posts/2017/Stent/post.md

 }
 ```

-* `STATE 1` and `STATE 2` are strings which will be used as a `name` prop while transitioning the machine.
+* `STATE 1` and `STATE 2` are strings which will be used as a `name` key while transitioning the machine.
 Stent dynamically produces helper methods for checking if the machine is in a particular state.
 For example if we define `LOG IN FORM` state we will have `machine.isLogInForm()` method that returns `true` or `false`.
 * The inputs are also strings like `submit` or `try again`.
 Sending input to the machine is the same as dispatching an action in Redux.
 However, instead of defining a constant, then action creator and call that creator Stent provides a machine method directly.
-It is again dynamically created.
+It is again dynamically generated.
 For example if we say that we accept a `submit` input we will have `machine.submit(credentials)`.
-Where `credentials` is an action payload which we will receive in the handler.
+Where `credentials` is the action's payload which we will receive in the handler.
 * The handler of an input may be four different things.
 (1) Just a state name like `LOG IN FORM` and `LOADING`.
 (2) An actual state object like `{ name: LOADING }`.
-(3) A redux-like reducer function which have a signature like `function (currentState, payload)`.
+(3) A redux-like reducer function which have a signature `function (currentState, payload)`.
 That function should return either a string (`LOG IN FORM`) or a state object (`{ name: LOADING }`).
-And the last option (4) is to provide a saga (generator).
+And the last option (4) is a generator function (saga).
 Inside that generator we may transition the machine multiple times by `yield`ing a new state object.
-There is also a `call` helper for handling side effects similarly like in the [redux-saga](https://redux-saga.js.org/) library.
+There is also a `call` helper for handling side effects similarly to [redux-saga](https://redux-saga.js.org/) library.

-Now, when we know what Stent expects let's dive in and create our transition map.
+Now, when we know what Stent expects let's dive in and create our transitions' map.
 The easiest way to produce it is to look at the table/graph that we discussed earlier and just copy/paste states with their possible inputs.
-In our example the first one is `LOGIN`.
+The first one is `LOGIN`.

 ```js
 // stent/transitions.js